irmen/prog8/docs/source/programming.rst

 Strings
 ^^^^^^^

-Strings are a sequence of characters enclosed in ``"`` quotes.
+Strings are a sequence of characters enclosed in double quotes.
 The length is limited to 255 characters.
 They're stored and treated much the same as a byte array, but they have some special properties because they are considered to be *text*.
 Strings (without encoding prefix) will be encoded (translated from ASCII/UTF-8) into bytes via the